drand/drand/docs/DEPLOYMENT.md

 secret string shared by all.
 This method is offering some basic security however drand will provide more manual checks later-on and/or different secrets for each participants.
-However, since the set of participants is public and consistent accross all participants after a setup, nodes can detect if there are some unwanted nodes after the setup and in that case, setup a new network again.
+However, since the set of participants is public and consistent across all participants after a setup, nodes can detect if there are some unwanted nodes after the setup and in that case, setup a new network again.

 **Custom entropy source**: By default drand takes its entropy for the setup